Shi6aSK/spotify-find/README.md

 Hosting the UI on GitHub Pages
  - The static UI in `docs/index.html` is suitable for GitHub Pages.
 It expects the API to be accessible from the same origin; if your server runs elsewhere, set the `API base` field in the UI to point to your server (e.g. `https://yourserver.example.com`).

+Using GitHub Pages deploy from Actions
+- If the Pages deploy step fails with a permission error like `Permission to <owner>/<repo>.git denied to github-actions[bot]`, GitHub's `GITHUB_TOKEN` may be blocked from pushing to `gh-pages` by branch protection rules or organization settings.
+- To work around this, create a personal access token (PAT) with the `repo` scope (for user repositories) or the appropriate `packages`/`repo` scopes for org repos, and add it to the repository secrets as `GH_PAGES_PAT`.
+- The workflow will prefer `GH_PAGES_PAT` when present and otherwise fall back to `GITHUB_TOKEN`.

 Security notes
  - Never commit your real `SPOTIFY_CLIENT_SECRET` to a public repo.
 Use runtime credential entry via the UI (`Client ID`, `Client Secret`) or provide them via `.env` on a private repository only.